Zuehlke/aws-cloudformation-tutorial/README.md

 * **Certificate Manager:** Get trusted certificates for your domain (enable SSL, HTTPS)

 ## How to deploy a Java Webserver:
-1. Set up an EC2
 1. Open *Elastic Beanstalk*
 1. *Create New Application*
 1. Insert the name of your Application (the naming is a bit diffusing at this point, since *Application* does no mean a single instance of something.
 It is more or less a container for 1-* applications)
 1. *Actions* -> *Create New Environment* -> *Web Server Environment* (an *Environment* is understood as single application.
 If you run one instance of your app as *PROD* and one as *DEV*, each will have it's own environment, while they are in the same *Application*-Container)
 1. *Platform* -> Java
 1. Select *Upload your code* and upload your jar/war file
-1. Your program is now running successfully, although you won't be able to reach it from outside at this point.
+1. Your program is now running successfully.
+You can access it through the domain created by Elastic Beanstalk (subdomain.region.elasticbeanstalk.com)
+1. The following resources were created: EC2 Instance, Security Group, Auto Scaling Group, Amazon S3 bucket, Amazon CloudWatch alarms and a domain name
+1. Further steps: Set up a load balancer, set up a "Route 53"-Domain to point to the load balancer.

 ## Using Lambdas to run scheduled jobs
 This chapter assumes that you have a rest server where you want to trigger some routines.

 1. Open the lambda section on AWS.
 1. Click on *Create a Lambda Function*
 1. *Name* / *Description* -> Write any name/Description.
 1. (I highly recommend to use Python for this usecase.
 Java 8 is supported.
 Use a *lambda-canary* Blueprint for this.)
 Select *runtime* -> *python*
 1. «Code entry type» -> *Upload a zip file* select a zip file containing your code.
 Now, it is very important to have the right structure!
 Your Zip-File must contain the main python-script at root level.
 Package all the external libraries, that aren't part of python-2.7 at root level too.
 Your structure should then look something like this:
 ![zip-structure](images/lambda_zip-structure.png)

 1. OPTIONAL: The method suitable for a http call looks like that:
 ![zip-structure](images/lambda_example.png)

 1. Define Environment Variables if you need any.